Sabina1205/Frontend-mentor-challenges/faq-accordion-main/README.md

 ### What I learned

-Through this project, I've gone through of process of using forEach method, and in general DOM.
+Through this project, I've gone through process of using forEach method, and in general accessing HTML DOM through JavaScript.

 ### Continued development

-I plan to expand my knowledge in JavaScript language, as well as practice my current skills and take them on another level.
+I plan to expand my knowledge in JavaScript language, as well as practice my current skills and take them on the next level.

 ### Useful resources